brandt-fricker/Employee-Directory/README.md

 ## Description

-Employee Directory is an application that gives a user the ability to view a table rendered with their employees and their information.
+Employee Directory is an application that gives the user the ability to view a table rendered with their employees and their contact information.

 ## Table of Contents